pydicom/pydicom/CONTRIBUTING.md

 -  If your pull request addresses an issue, please use the pull request title to describe the issue and mention the issue number in the pull request description.
 This will make sure a link back to the original issue is created.
-Use "closes #PR-NUM" or "fixes #PR-NUM" to indicate github to automatically close the related issue.
-Use any other keyword (i.e: works on, related) to avoid github to close the referenced issue.
+Use "closes #issue-number" or "fixes #issue-number" to let GitHub automatically close the related issue on commit.
+Use any other keyword (i.e. works on, related) to avoid GitHub to close the referenced issue.

 -  All public methods should have informative docstrings with sample usage presented as doctests when appropriate.